stephenballot/me/README.md

 If I am traveling, I will give my team notice of said travel in advance.
 We have a shared team calendar: use it to note your leave and travels too.
 I will reciprocate.
 I prefer not to have our standard schedule whilst travelling, but happy to make exceptions.

+If I am not explicit about a deadline, this means that you should propose something based on your priorities... your visbility on details will always trump mine.

 I take vacations.
 I really expect my team to do this too.
 Furthermore: holidays are meant to relax, so disable ALL notifications please.
 I value work/life balance.

 **Heavier stuff**